newrelic-experimental/newrelic-sketch-java/README.md

 * Small memory footprint.
 It uses the smallest integer type (1, 2, 4, or 8 byte per counter) that can hold the bucket counts.
 * Histogram merge code included
+* Histogram subtraction code included.
+Subtraction can be used to compute delta from accumulative metrics.
 * Percentile calculation code included
 * Serialization and deserialization code included
 * Full "double" range, including subnormal numbers are supported, at all meaningful scales (-11 to 52, inclusive).